philippemezzadri/frisquet-esphome/README.md

 ### Configuration mode

-When in **configuration mode**, press and hold the "manual mode" button (hand-shaped icon) on the boiler's control panel for 5 seconds; the manual control indicator blinks, indicating that it is receiving the radio transmission.
+When in **configuration mode**, press and hold the *manual mode* button (hand-shaped icon) on the boiler's control panel for 5 seconds; the manual control indicator blinks, indicating that it is receiving the radio transmission.

 Release and press the button with the hand-shaped icon for 2 seconds to confirm the transmission.

+You can then quit the configuration mode.

 This procedure allows to associate an arbitrary ID to your boiler.
-This can be helpful if you have no remote control associated with the boiler.
+This can be helpful if no remote control was previously associated with the boiler.

 ### Test mode